antIggl/openethereum-deploy/README.md

 3. deployment/client - this directory contains the configuration for an instant sealing client.
 It has key.priv (private key file), key.pub (public key file), address.txt (pre-created client address), password (plain text password file) and client.toml (client's parity config file).

-4. deployment/[1/2/3] - these directories are used when you are using multiple aura validators -  It has key.priv (private key file), key.pub (public key file), address.txt (pre-created authority address), password (plain text password file) and authority.toml (authority's parity config file).
+4. deployment/[1/2/3] - these directories are used when you are using multiple aura validators -  It has key.priv (private key file), key.pub (public key file), address.txt (pre-created authority address), password (plain text password file) and authority.toml (authority's openethereum config file).

 All of these nodes are then added to the to the chains/reserved_peers file.